Is Vertex Inc (VERX) Stock a good value investment?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Vertex Inc (NASDAQ:VERX) raised 1.57% to close Tuesday’s market session at $28.42, higher as compared to yesterday’s close.
-The stock price fluctuated between $27.92 and $28.74 throughout the trading session with the volume trading being 693271 shares, which represented a significant variation when compared to the three months average volume of 464.43K shares.
-The firm’s stock price fluctuated 4.60% within the last five trades and 24.87% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 34.69% in the last 6 months and 24.54% was added to its value over the previous 3 months.
-VERX stock is trading at a margin of 11.40%, 18.72% and 36.05% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Vertex Inc (NASDAQ:VERX) raised 2.26% to close Monday’s market session at $28.45, higher as compared to yesterday’s close.
+The stock price fluctuated between $27.56 and $28.61 throughout the trading session with the volume trading being 463250 shares, which represented a significant variation when compared to the three months average volume of 484.15K shares.
+The firm’s stock price fluctuated 1.68% within the last five trades and 22.31% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 32.45% in the last 6 months and 30.74% was added to its value over the previous 3 months.
+VERX stock is trading at a margin of 7.45%, 16.08% and 34.44% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Vertex Inc’s Profitability and Valuation Ratios Tell Us About the Stock?